zyra/ionic-super-tabs/README.md

 # Swipeable tabs for Ionic 2

+---
+# DISCLAIMER
+This branch is for the upcoming v2.0 of this module.
+To install this from NPM, you need to add the `@next` tag.
+Please note that there will be breaking changes in the upcoming alpha releases, so make sure you use `--save-exact` when installing this version, and check here for any updates before updating to a later alpha version.
+---

 Swipeable tabs that can be your main navigation, or just a part of your page.

 To see this in action, checkout the [example project here](https://github.com/zyramedia/ionic2-super-tabs-example).